geggenpress4231/geggenpress4231/README.md

 - 🔭 **I’m currently unleashing my full-stack superpowers** 🚀 at **MIREMS Ltd.**, crafting and improving interfaces and streamlining data flows.
 - 🌱 **Expanding my brain with Machine Learning** 🧠, diving deep into the neural network abyss with TensorFlow & PyTorch.
 - 👯 **Looking to collaborate on innovative projects** 💡 that challenge the status quo in tech.
-- 💬 **Ask me about Data Analytics, Python, Java,** ☕ and brewing the perfect cup of coffee.
+- 💬 **Ask me about Software Development,AI,** ☕ and brewing the perfect cup of coffee.
 - 📫 **How to reach me:** [✉️ ami.utsarabbani@gmail.com](mailto:ami.utsarabbani@gmail.com)
 - ⚡ **Fun fact:** Apart from coding, I'm a photographer 📸 airplane geek ✈️ and a huge football fan ⚽..